|

 having adopted a colour scheme that

 I think works for the design details of the house, subtly differentiating the main elements of exterior woodwork.
-To my eye at least, the results are tasteful.
+To my eye at least, the results seem tasteful.
 I’m

 grateful for the advice that got me to this outcome, and for the skilled hands that turned it

 so deftly from concept to reality.
 The modern tendency is often to wind up painting an older house white, almost by default, perhaps thinking that white-painting is innocuous enough to sidestep the critics Bierce invokes.
-But white paint looks, to my eye at least, as though the building has just been undercoated and is perpetually awaiting delivery of its true colour scheme.
-The details of a wooden house simply disappear when the building is neutral white, although paradoxically white objects compete aggressively for the eye's attention in scenery.
-The yellow-and-black colour scheme we opted for echoes a regional variant of Tudor colorations in the English past – thus is to some extent consistent with the Tudor design elements that I referenced in my next post, and with the Englishness of its designer.
+But white paint looks, to this eye at least, as though the building has only been undercoated and is perpetually awaiting delivery of its real colour scheme.
+Also, the details of wooden houses simply disappear when the building is painted neutral white, although paradoxically white objects compete aggressively for the eye's attention in scenery.
+The yellow-and-black colour scheme we opted for echoes a regional variant of Tudor colourations in the English past – thus is to some extent consistent with the Tudor design elements that I referenced in my next post, and with the Englishness of its designer.

 8. Allusive